Meet Your Local Kidney Expert

 Snacking is a great way to sneak in extra protein.
 One deviled egg contributes 6 grams of protein.

-How about an omelet with an egg, egg white, 1/2 ounce ham and 1/2 ounce cheese?
-(Hint: Try the DaVita.com kidney-friendly Denver Omelet recipe, which has 17 grams of high-quality protein.)
+Try the DaVita.com kidney-friendly Denver Omelet recipe, which has 17 grams of high-quality protein.

 Egg whites are 100 percent albumin, the best quality protein you can eat.
-Egg whites are also low in phosphorus.
 Two egg whites provide 7.2 grams of pure protein.

-Fish is a great protein source.
-Fatty fish, such as salmon, mackerel and rainbow trout, are high in omega-3 fatty acids that help reduce inflammation.
+Fish, such as salmon, mackerel and rainbow trout, and even shrimp, are great protein choices.
 A 3-ounce portion of cooked fish has approximately 15-21 grams of protein.
-Shrimp is also a great seafood protein choice.

-Although high in potassium and phosphorus, a cup of Greek yogurt has 22 grams of protein.
-When eaten as a meat replacement, Greek yogurt may work into your meal plan.
+When eaten as a meat replacement, Greek yogurt may work into your meal plan, with a cup adding 22 grams of protein to your diet.
 Ask your dietitian for individual recommendations.

 Smoothies are quick and easy to make.
 In addition to your favorite fruit, include a low-potassium milk substitute and protein powder or pasteurized egg product.

-There are many meat analog products (aka faux meats) available.
-Veggie crumbles (ground meat-like crumbles made from soy), veggie burgers and even veggie sausage are easy to find.
-Just be sure to watch out for higher sodium, potassium or phosphorus, and check with your dietitian to learn about the best choices.
+Veggie burgers, veggie sausage and veggie crumbles are easy to find meat substitutes.
+Be sure to watch out for higher sodium, potassium or phosphorus, and check with your dietitian to learn about the best choices.

-Nepro®, Suplena®, NovaSource Renal®, Nutren Renal® and ReGen® are some of the kidney-specific nutrition drinks available for dialysis diets or CKD non-dialysis diets.
+Nepro®, Suplena®, NovaSource Renal®, Nutren Renal® and ReGen® are some kidney-specific nutrition drinks available for dialysis diets or CKD non-dialysis diets that are also good sources of protein.
 Often these products are used as dietary supplements when a person is unable to eat enough.

 In addition to high-quality protein, pork chops are a good source of iron and thiamine.
 A 3-ounce cooked chop provides 20 to 26 grams of protein.

-Grab-and-go bars are a great solution for eating on the run or when you don’t feel like preparing a meal.
-Pure Protein®, Premier Nutrition®, Balance Bars®, Zone Perfect®, EAS Myoplex®, ProMax®, PowerBar®, and Atkins Advantage® offer several kidney-friendly bars.
+Pure Protein®, Premier Nutrition®, Balance Bars®, Zone Perfect®, EAS Myoplex®, ProMax®, PowerBar® and Atkins Advantage® offer several kidney-friendly bars.
 Look for bars that contain more than 15 grams of protein, below 150 mg phosphorus and less than 200 mg potassium and sodium.

 Protein powders and liquids provide a concentrated protein source that can be added to foods or beverages.
-Whey and egg protein powders are usually lower in potassium and phosphorus than soy protein.
 Check with your dietitian before consuming protein powder or liquid protein supplements.

 Get a free recipe collection from the DaVita® kitchen.Get the Cookbooks